PhilippMayr/Bibliometric-enhanced-IR_Bibliography/README.md

 Special Issues
 * Special Issue "Combining Bibliometrics and Information Retrieval" in Scientometrics

+other workshops
+* "Combining Bibliometrics and Information Retrieval" workshop at ISSI 2013

 ## Contributing

 You are welcome to provide additions at GitHub: <https://github.com/PhilippMayr/Bibliometric-enhanced-IR_Bibliography>